SFDO-Community-Sprints/summit-events-app-documentation/docs/advanced-features/recaptcha.md

 * Enter a label and leave score-based (v3) checked.
   * Note: _This is the most advanced version confirming that you are not a bot that doesn't require the user to do anything.
 If ReCAPTCHA v3 is active, it evaluates all the information it can get about that person: IP address, where they are coming from and several other environmental variables of which the user is not necessarily aware.
 Google then compares that information to its database and gives you a score of 0-1.
 The higher the score, the more likely you are to be a real person._

 * Add your registration domain.
-Most often, if you go back to your registration page, you want the "address" from the first dot to the .com before the hash.
-Likely salesforce-sites.com.
+It is likely "salesforce-sites.com"
   * _Note: If you set up this as an Experience site, the domain would be different._

 * Name your Project, then click "Submit."